 Beef, steak, and chicken seem to be the most popular, but you’ll also find it on pork and salmon.
 You’re less likely to find white fish like cod and Kingfish in recipes with teriyaki, but they’re equally as good.
 And more traditional!

 My advice?
-Try it on a variety of different things and figure out what your favorites are.
-There’s plenty of sauce to go around, and variety is always nice.
+Try it on various things and figure out what your favorites are.

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.